fedora-infra/rpmautospec/doc/peculiarities.rst

   ::

-      rpmautospec process-distgit /path/to/distgit/clone
+      rpmautospec process-distgit /path/to/distgit/clone /path/to/target

   .. warning::
       This is a tool we use for testing and debugging.
-It changes the spec file and you need to undo these changes before running the tool again or committing other changes in it to git, etc.
+You can provide a target file (which will be created if it doesn't exist) to prevent changes to your spec file.
+If no target is provided, it changes the spec file and you will need to undo these changes before running the tool again or committing other changes in it to git, etc.

 ``fedpkg`` Output